Titus: Historiography

 Titus's record among ancient historians stands as one of the most exemplary of any emperor.
-All surviving accounts from the period, many of them written by his own contemporaries, present a highly favourable view toward Titus.
+The extant accounts from the period, many of them written by his contemporaries, present a highly favourable view toward Titus.
 His character has especially prospered in comparison with that of his brother Domitian.

-The Wars of the Jews offers a first-hand eyewitness account of the Jewish rebellion and the character of Titus.
-The neutrality of Josephus's writings has come into question, however, as he was heavily indebted to the Flavians.
+The Wars of the Jews offers a witness account of the Jewish rebellion and the character of Titus.
+The neutrality of Josephus's writings has been questioned as he was indebted to the Flavians.
 In 71, he arrived in Rome in the entourage of Titus, became a Roman citizen and took on the Roman nomen Flavius and praenomen Titus from his patrons.
 He received an annual pension and lived in the palace.

 It was in Rome and under Flavian patronage that Josephus wrote all of his known works.
-The War of the Jews is heavily slanted against the leaders of the revolt by portraying the rebellion as weak and unorganised and even blaming the Jews for causing the war.
-His credibility as a historian later came under fire.
+The War of the Jews is biased against the leaders of the revolt by portraying the rebellion as weak and unorganised and even blaming the Jews for causing the war.
+His credibility as a historian was later questioned.

 Another contemporary of Titus was Publius Cornelius Tacitus, who started his public career in 80 or 81 and credits the Flavian dynasty with his elevation.
 The Histories, his account of the period, was published during the reign of Trajan.
-Unfortunately only the first five books from this work have survived, with the text on Titus's and Domitian's reign entirely lost.
+Unfortunately only the first five books from this work have survived, with the text on Titus's and Domitian's reigns lost.

-Suetonius Tranquilius gives a short but highly-favourable account on Titus's reign in The Lives of Twelve Caesars, emphasising his military achievements and his generosity as emperor and in short describing him as follows:
+Suetonius Tranquilius gives a short but highly favourable account on Titus's reign in The Lives of Twelve Caesars, emphasising his military achievements and his generosity as emperor.

 Titus, of the same surname as his father, was the delight and darling of the human race; such surpassing ability had he, by nature, art, or good fortune, to win the affections of all men, and that, too, which is no easy task, while he was emperor.